Men's All-Mountain back ski reviews 2019

 Men's skis 2019 > All-Mountain back Best Accessibility/Performance!

 Voted "Best Ski" last year, the Stormrider 95 dropped a few spots in the rankings this season when the skis were tested in softer snow conditions.
 Nonetheless, it remains a leader in this market segment.

 In fact, the ski has the same characteristics as last year.
 Its performance is very solid, predictable, and surprise-free both on groomed runs and in softer snow.
 It is incredibly easy to control...
 Read on

 We have been testing Rossignol's Experience line for many years now.
-Our testers have frequently criticized the skis for being too focused on skiing the frontside, having oversized tips and a lot of shape.
+Our testers have frequently criticized the skis for being too focused on skiing the frontside because they had oversized tips and a lot of shape.

 In January 2018, Rossignol told us it had taken our comments into account (and no doubt those of other reviews as well).
-They showed us the skis in the new Experience range, which had straighter shapes...
+They showed us the skis in the new Experience range, which had straighter...
 Read on

 Another legendary ski, the Nordica Enforcer 100 has always impressed the PROSKILAB testers and has won a "Best Ski" award in the past.

 Since then, the ski has frequently been chosen for the PROSKILAB review.
 It continues to do well, but it fell a few places in the rankings this year due to softer snow conditions and to the arrival of new competitors (in particular, the Experience 94 Ti).